NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/quoFEMtutorial.rst

         The order should match that written in the ``results.out`` file, and the specified name of QoIs are used only for the display in this example.
 Please see :ref:`here<lblQUO_QOI>` to learn about vector QoIs which have length greater than 1

      When all the fields are filled in, click the the **Run** button, and the analysis will be performed.
-The program will go into "not responding", but that means analysis is running.
+The program will go into "not responding", but that means quoFEM is busy running the analysis.
 You can check the progress status in your **Local Working directory** which can be found in the preference window.
 The number attached to 'workdir.' indicates the simulation index, and each folder contains the details for each simulation run.

         .. figure:: figures/step2_RES1.PNG
             :align: center